chris-inalsingh/Covid19_ML/README.md

 # Covid19_ML

 ## Positive COVID-19  Diagnosis
+Efficient diagnosis of COVID-19 can reduce the transmission, thereby mitigating the burden on healthcare systems.
+Prediction models that combine several features can be used to estimate the risk of infection.
 Symptoms of COVID-19 can vary from persons to person and may also vary in different age groups.
 Some of the commonly reported symptoms include:
 * new or worsening cough
 * shortness of breath or difficulty breathing
 * temperature equal to or over 38°C